How to Roll Out and Roll Back Changes in Stage

 EOF

 Note that spec.strategy.type is set to External to allow rollout triggered with a ClusterStagedUpdateRun.
-Both clusters should be scheduled since we use the PickAll policy but at the moment no resource should be deployed on the member clusters because we haven’t created a ClusterStagedUpdateRun yet.
+All clusters should be scheduled since we use the PickAll policy but at the moment no resource should be deployed on the member clusters because we haven’t created a ClusterStagedUpdateRun yet.
 The CRP is not AVAILABLE yet.

 kubectl get crp example-placement